jcoreNL/spring-4.3-exam-notes/README.md

 By adding the `@Commit` annotation to a test this behavior can be overridden.

 ### Why is the term "unit of work" so important and why does JDBC AutoCommit violate this pattern?
+A database transaction is a sequence of actions that are treated as a single unit of work.
+A Unit of Work keeps track of everything you do during a business transaction that can affect the database.
+When you're done, it figures out everything that needs to be done to alter the database as a result of your work.
+As JDBC AutoCommit will treat each individual SQL statement as a transaction, the statements are not grouped into a single unit of work.

 ### What does JPA mean - what is ORM?
 What is the idea behind an ORM?
 - **JPA**: Java Persistance API